The legality of VPNs depends on the laws of the land. In most places, VPNs are legal.

 Accessing anti-government websites using Skype, WhatsApp, FaceTime, and several other Voice over IP address (VoIP) services is considered a crime in the country.

 Uganda: VPNs are not illegal, but their usage is restricted.

 ISPs block VPN traffic because citizens use VPNs to circumvent the social media tax, which is supposedly cheaper than a VPN.

 Venezuela: VPNs are legal in Venezuela; however, the government blocks some VPN sites to clamp down on internet freedom and rights to free speech.

 To restrict VPN usage, most countries sought repressive methods and ISPs to implement VPN blocks.
 These methods include:

 Besides impeccable security and privacy, you must consider other VPN aspects if you want to use a good and secure VPN service in authoritarian regimes.

-Mostly, these aspects add an extra layer of security and privacy and help you bypass blocks and restrictions.
+These aspects add an extra layer of security and privacy and help bypass blocks and restrictions.

 They are as follows: